Seaton Tramway: Seaton tram station

 Seaton tram station is the southern terminus of the Seaton Tramway.
 The station is situated in the town centre of the town of Seaton in the English county of Devon.
 The terminus at Seaton opened in 1975, and has since been entirely rebuilt twice.
 The most recent rebuilding has resulted in the construction of a modern enclosed building suitable for operation all-year round, and which acts as a venue for a range of tramway and community based events.

 From Seaton tram station to the Riverside tram stop, the tramway follows a route, created in the 1970s, running first north by a number of curves to the marshland that lies inland of Seaton and then tuning east to run between the marshland and the town until it reaches the right of way of the former railway branch.
-At this point are found the line's depot, and the (currently closed) Riverside tram stop.
+At this point are found the line's depot, and the Riverside tram stop.
 This first stretch of line gives good views of Seaton Marshes, the most southerly of a string low-level nature reserves, collectively known as Seaton Wetlands and all of which are visible at some stage from the tram.
 Between them, these reserves include freshwater grazing marshes, intertidal lagoons, scrapes, ditches and bird hides, and are host to a diverse variety of birds and mammals such as otters.

 Riverside Depot and Halt

 From 1970 to 1975, when Seaton tram station first opened, the line's southern terminus was located at Riverside, just to the north of Riverside Depot.
 Riverside temporarily became the terminus again in 2017–2018, whilst the new Seaton station was under construction, during which time booking office facilities were provided through the location of tram 01 to the south of Riverside Depot.
 Riverside has fully surfaced platforms, and a passing loop, and is sometimes used out of season in connection with special events.
 In February 2020, a new decked extension was constructed, sited between the track and over the river bank, in preparation for Riverside's use as a permanent halt.
-Completion was delayed due to the effects of the COVID-19 lockdown, and the opening was postponed until 1st August 2022.
+Completion was delayed due to the effects of the COVID-19 lockdown, and the opening was postponed until 1 August 2022.